St. Jacobs Olympic Connection

 The best part was the bonding that occurred after to nearly forty years of living a half a continent apart.
 Loraine always had a "good morning" greeting regardless if it was at 5am or 7 am.
 When my computer crashed a few days into our visit, Loraine offered her laptop so that this blog could continue.
 Both Gary and Loraine ensured that every need was taken care of.
 THANK YOU GARY AND LORAINE!!!!

 Other pictures today include a guy on a segway, the two best looking Mounties in Vancouver, a lady who is either a "stone head" or "head stone"...neither label seems to work.
+Apologies to those who listened to the live telephone feed to Rogers Cable at 11 am Friday.
+I understand that the reception was poor.

 Say tune ....